Empirical Bayes Estimation and Inference via Smooth Nonparametric Maximum Likelihood: Introduction

 The right panel of Figure~\ref{fig:SNPML-laplace} shows that the estimated marginal density $f_{\npmle}$, constructed with the estimated $\cstar$ obtained by the neighborhood procedure described in Section~\ref{sec:identifiability}, still approximates the true marginal density quite well.
 In this case, the true marginal density is not included in the model class $\Fc := \{f_{H}:H \in \Pc(\Real) \}$, where $f_{H}$ is defined in \eqref{eq:true data density}.
 When the model is misspecified, we show, under a technical compact support restriction on the model class, that $f_{\npmle}$ converges to the pseudo-true marginal density at a nearly parametric rate up to logarithmic factors, in a divergence inspired by the Hellinger distance (Theorem~\ref{thm:misspecification}).
 Here, the pseudo-true marginal density is the Kullback-Leibler projection of the true marginal density onto the model class.
 Further, the smooth NPMLE $g_{\npmle}$ converges to the pseudo-true prior density at a polynomial rate under mild conditions (Theorem~\ref{thm:misspecification deconvolution}).
 The estimated posterior density also converges to the pseudo-true posterior density in weighted total variation distance at a polynomial rate up to logarithmic factors.

-While empirical Bayes methods have been extensively developed for predicting the latent effects $\{\theta_i\}_{i=1}^n$ \citep{James1961,Jiang2009,Saha2020,Soloff2025}, comparatively less is known about uncertainty quantification in this setting \citep{Morris1983,Jiang2019,Armstrong2022}.
-An advantage of introducing a smooth prior through \eqref{eq:hierarchical model} is that it yields a tractable route to confidence/prediction set construction based on the smooth NPMLE, which is considerably more delicate under the original model~\eqref{eq:original model}.
-In this paper, we focus on the notion of \emph{marginal} coverage: a prediction set $\Jc_i \equiv \Jc_i(X_i)$ is said to have $(1-\beta)$ marginal coverage for $\theta_i$ if
+While empirical Bayes methods have been extensively developed for estimating the latent effects $\{\theta_i\}_{i=1}^n$ \citep{James1961,Jiang2009,Saha2020,Soloff2025}, comparatively less is known about uncertainty quantification in this setting \citep{Morris1983,Jiang2019,Armstrong2022}.
+An advantage of introducing a smooth prior through \eqref{eq:hierarchical model} is that it yields a tractable route to confidence set construction based on the smooth NPMLE, which is considerably more delicate under the original model~\eqref{eq:original model}.
+In this paper, we focus on the notion of \emph{marginal} coverage: a confidence set $\Jc_i \equiv \Jc_i(X_i)$ is said to have $(1-\beta)$ marginal coverage for $\theta_i$ if

 where the probability is taken with respect to the joint law of $(X_i,\theta_i)$ in \eqref{eq:hierarchical model}.
 Marginal coverage is natural in empirical Bayes problems because latent effects are modeled as draws from a common prior~\citep{Morris1983, Armstrong2022}; moreover, average coverage is more relevant in many applications than coverage for any specific effect~\citep{Hoff2009, Hoff2025}.
 Marginal coverage~\eqref{eq:marginal coverage} is also less stringent than requiring $\Jc_i$ to be a (conditional) frequentist confidence interval for each fixed $\theta_i$ (i.e., the usual $(1-\beta)$ normal-theory interval $\Sc_i = X_i \pm z_{1-\beta/2}$) or an exact Bayesian credible set (i.e., the $(1-\beta)$ highest posterior density set).
 Despite its importance, there has not been a rigorous study of optimal marginal coverage sets in a nonparametric setting; in Section~\ref{sec:Opt-conf-sets} we characterize the form of these optimal marginal coverage sets.